 A complaint may be a more suitable route if your situation doesn’t fall under these two grounds.
 More information on what you can and cannot appeal against is outlined in the Academic Appeals Guidance document.

-You can start the process of making an appeal by filling out the relevant academic appeal form (formal or review stage) which is available on the University’s Appeals webpage.
-Whilst it is possible to complete the procedure yourself, the University strongly advise that you seek support from either YUSU or GSA (for postgraduate students) to help guide you through the process.
+You can start the process of making an appeal by filling out the Academic Appeal Formal Stage online form.
+More guidance is available on the University’s Appeals webpage.
+Whilst it is possible to complete the form yourself, the University strongly advise that you seek support from either YUSU or GSA (for postgraduate students) to help guide you through the process.
 We can help ensure that you submit an appeal that is in the best shape possible, as it’s not always obvious to students what to include and what information to focus on whilst making your appeal.
-Submitting a comprehensive initial Appeal form is likely to minimise the time the process will take, so please contact us as soon as you know there is an issue, even if you haven’t decided whether or not to appeal yet.
+Submitting a comprehensive Formal Stage Appeal online form is likely to minimise the time the process will take, so please contact us as soon as you know there is an issue, even if you haven’t decided whether or not to appeal yet.
 We also recommend you look through YUSU’s Appeals Briefing Sheet and Checklist, which will help you identify whether you have grounds for appeal, and guide you through the process

 The appeals process, according to the academic appeals guidance, takes 90 days.
 During busy times of the year, usually post-assessment periods, it could take longer than this.
 If you submit your appeal by the deadline, but not all the evidence needed to consider your appeal, the 90 days would be calculated from the date your submitted the final piece of evidence.